ro-rok/CineTracker/README.md

 ### Login Page

-The login page allows users to log into the Movie Website using their credentials.
+The login page allows users to log into the CineTracker using their credentials.

 #### - Login Form